 Do you eat at buffets?

-While it’s not the best option in terms of your health (especially if you do it all the time), you can get a great value for your dollar.
+While it’s not the best option for your health (especially if you do it all the time), you can get great value for your dollar.

 Especially if you pay a lower price for admission.

-Every buffet I’ve ever been to charges more for dinner than lunch, but only some of them have restrictions on length of stay or close between the meals.
+Every buffet I’ve been to charges more for dinner than lunch, but only some have restrictions on the length of stay or close between the meals.

-If you time it right, you can have access to both lunch and dinner foods while only paying for the lower-priced lunch meal.
+If you time it right, you can access both lunch and dinner foods while only paying for the lower-priced lunch meal.

 Money saved = $50 – $100 total.